littlegod20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 3-paths

 Counts the number of directories in the PATH environment variable.
 The script converts colons to newlines using `tr` and counts the resulting lines with `wc -l`.

+### 4-global_variables

+Lists all environment variables in the current shell session.
+Uses the `env` command to display all environment variables in the format `VARIABLE=value`, one per line.